Post –by Gautam Shah

 Generally we consider Vision (ophthalmoception), Hearing (audioception), Taste, (gustaoception), Smell (olfacception), and Touch (tactioception), as the five traditionally recognized senses.
 But in reality there are nearly ten senses.
 In addition to touch the skin can perceive Warmth and Cold (thermoception), and ‘feel’ the Pain (nociception).
 Sense organs in the muscles, tendons and joints tell us about the position of our limbs and the state of tension in the muscles, providing sense of kinesthetic or proprioception, balance or equilibrioception, and acceleration or kinesthesioception.

-Each sensory system is a kind of a channel, consisting of a sensitive element -the receptor, nerves fibres leading from this receptor to the brain or spinal cord, and the various relay stations and processing areas within the brain.
+Each sensorial system is a kind of a channel, consisting of a sensitive element -the receptor, nerves fibres leading from this receptor to the brain or spinal cord, and the various relay stations and processing areas within the brain.
 What exactly a sense is a matter of some debate and so difficult to define it.
 But the ultimate or end nodes are different chemoreceptors for detecting salt and carbon dioxide concentrations in the blood.
 However, only a very small number of these can be called as separate senses.

 Sensorial perception is finite, as limited by our body capacities.
 Body capacities vary from person to person and also depending on many other personal factors such as age, sex, mood, past experiences, sequences of happenings, etc. Perception is cumulative and to an extent mutually compensative process.
 It also occurs as congregation of several effects.
 We may not be able to isolate few parts of it.
 Smell and taste often occur together.